SAP-docs/btp-cloud-logging/docs/ingest-from-cloud-foundry-runtime-f5a7c99.md

     a) Simple basic auth configuration:

-    Create a user provided service using the following the template filled with the values of the previous step and a user-provided-service-name of your choice:
+    To create a user-provided service, use the following template, filled with the values from the previous step and a of your choice:

     ```bash
     cf cups <user-provided-service-name> -l https-batch://<ingest-username>:<ingest-password>@<ingest-endpoint>/cfsyslog?drain-type=all